rainzhang05/feitian-mldsa-authenticator/README.md

 - `--suppress-attestation` — mask attestation certs for privacy testing
 - `--pqc-policy <prefer|required|disabled>` — choose the PQC PIN/UV transport policy

-The CLI also exposes `status` and `stop` subcommands that inspect or terminate a background daemon launched via `start --daemon`.
+Omit `--foreground` to run the service as a background daemon.
+The CLI also exposes `status` and `stop` subcommands that inspect or terminate that daemonised instance.

 ## Troubleshooting